eclipse-archived/ceylon-lang.org/documentation/1.1/tour/attributes-control-structures.md

 Here you can see two `exists` conditions in the `assert` statement, separated with a comma.
 The first one declares `authority` (which is inferred to be a `String`, rather than a `String?` because of the `exists`).
-The second condition then uses this in it's own `exists` condition.
+The second condition then uses this in its own `exists` condition.

-The important thing to note is that the compiler lets us use `authority` in the second condition and knows that it's a `String` not a `String?`.
+The important thing to note is that the compiler lets us use `authority` in the second condition and knows that it's a `String`, not a `String?`.
 You can't do that by `&&`-ing multiple conditions together.
 You could do it by nesting several `if`s, but that tends to lead to much less readable code, and doesn't work well in `while` statements or comprehensions.